.NET

 Dissecting the Office Web Apps cache in SharePoint 2010

 The Office Web Apps, OWA, in SharePoint 2010 is a great way to enhance the SharePoint experience.
 It allows users without a decent OS or a locally installed Office client to view and edit Word, Excel, PowerPoint and OneNote documents.
 When you install and correctly configures Office Web Apps (yea, can be a bit of a hazzle if you like me avoid the Farm Configuration wizard) and then enable the required Site Collections feature a cache will be created.
+This cache is used by Word and PowerPoint Web Apps to store the renditions (XAML) of the documents to speed up the process.
+Office Web Apps will create one cache per Web Application and the cache is stored in one of the Content Databases attached to the Web Application.

 Microsoft